Tennessee Enjoys its Healthy Reputation

 Healthcare managers (also called administrators or executives) direct healthcare organizations medical, operational and financial activities.
 They are responsible for improving a facility's quality and efficiency in a highly complex regulatory environment.
 Healthcare management positions range from department head to CEO, and they occur in hospitals, physician offices, clinics, nursing facilities, universities, or research institutions.
 The Bureau of Labor Statistics says these jobs will grow faster than average through 2014, and the minimum training requirement is a bachelor's in healthcare administration.
 The median annual salary of medical and health services managers is around $67,000.

-A bachelor's in healthcare administration qualifies you to become a health information or medical records administrator, an administrative assistant, assistant department head, or department head -- depending on the organization.
+A bachelor's in healthcare administration can qualify you to become a health information or medical records administrator, an administrative assistant, assistant department head, or department head -- depending on the organization.
 All states require nursing care facility administrators to have bachelor's degrees.
 Plus, many healthcare management graduate programs prefer students who have earned bachelor of healthcare administration degrees.

 Follow the Healthcare Leader